Laura McLean, DVM MRCVS BA

 Mercy Ships, London, UK.
 As Corporate Partnerships Manager, Richard recruited and supported partnerships in the medical, transport, shipping, travel and leisure sectors.
 He supported FTSE 100 company partners in their ESG and CSR reporting.

-Richard has thirty-three years of experience recruiting more than one hundred blue-chip corporate partnerships most notably in the manufacturing, food & drink, media, technology, finance, transport, retail, grocery, construction, energy, medical, legal, consumables, travel, leisure and fashion sectors.
+Richard has thirty-three years of experience recruiting more than one hundred blue-chip corporate partnerships most notably in the manufacturing, food & drink, media, technology, banking, finance, transport, retail, grocery, construction, energy, medical, pharmaceutical, legal, consumables, travel, leisure and fashion sectors.

 Prior to undertaking her veterinary degree, Dr McLean completed a Bachelor of Arts degree in Finance and worked in banking in the USA.